H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 The next move is not mass public enrollment but **structured red‑team onboarding** of people and institutions who can safely break things.

 In Stage 1, researchers, early partners, and local merchants are brought into the system as *conscious testers*.
-They receive Wallet IDs and UUIDs, get access to more complete views of Ms. Jarvis and MountainShares behaviour, and are invited to probe for:
+They receive Wallet IDs and UUIDs, get access to more complete views of Ms. Allis and MountainShares behaviour, and are invited to probe for:

-- Misreadings of Appalachian life in Ms. Jarvis's answers and maps.
+- Misreadings of Appalachian life in Ms. Allis's answers and maps.
 - Failure modes in identity geometry, ledger logic, and benefits‑sensitive constraints.
 - Frictions or breakdowns in actual merchant flows (for example, how a purchase would feel at a counter).